credativ/storage-sync-ideas/benchmark/README.md

 In the descriptions of the test scenarios, `$HOST1` and `$HOST2` are used to refer to the two hosts used for benchmarking, `$SYNCDIR` refers to the directory that is synchronized between the two hosts, and `$SYNCDISK` refers to the block device of the physical disk backing `$SYNCDIR`.
 It is also assumed that `verify.fio` has been generated using `make verify.fio` and both `verify.fio` and `write.fio` from this directory have been copied to `~/` on both hosts.

+## Benchmark scenarios

-## Scenario 1: Writing on one side, reading on the other, working connection
+### Scenario 1: Writing on one side, reading on the other, working connection

 1. Start recording disk utilization on both hosts:
    ```